 Mandatory reporting ensures that the College is alerted if there is a concern that a dental technologist is not practising safely for reasons of professional misconduct, sexual abuse, incompetence or incapacity.
 It allows the College to address potential risks to the public, investigate the concerns and take appropriate action which is in keeping with its public protection mandate.

-The Ontario government has legislated a mandatory reporting framework in its Regulated Health Professions Act , 1991 (RHPA) which requires all health care professionals, employers and facility operators file a written report.
+The Ontario government has legislated a mandatory reporting framework in its Regulated Health Professions Act , 1991 (RHPA) which requires all health care professionals, employers and facility operators to file a written report.

 Who is required to report and on what?